peachbastard/the-beastlands/src/site/notes/Ionntrás Campaign/Recaps/2024-02-28 Hit The Ground Upright.md

 - Reed checks the baby's genitalia and finds that it doesn't have human genitals and has a cloaca instead
 	- Reed says that she's named the baby Petra
 	- Captain Minksi asks why, and Reed says that it means rock
-- [[Ionntrás Campaign/Party/Finn Fairleaf\|Finn Fairleaf]] inspects Petra to try to determine why it's still crying and determines that it must have suffered a traumatic event prior to being petrified, then the trauma of being reanimated and finding itself with strangers
+- [[Ionntrás Campaign/Party/Finn Fairleaf\|Ionntrás Campaign/Party/Finn Fairleaf]] inspects Petra to try to determine why it's still crying and determines that it must have suffered a traumatic event prior to being petrified, then the trauma of being reanimated and finding itself with strangers
 	- Finn tries to think of any lizard or bird humanoid species in the land and recalls the brutal lizard-people Unlindsen Swamps, but Petra doesn't look quite like them
 	- Finn manages to soothe Petra a little by singing to her and rocking her, but her crying is renewed when Captain Minksi approaches
 	- Minksi tries to waves her tail above Petra like a toy, but she continues to cry